 Figures 4 and 5.
-Changes in the Lake Ivanhoe water clarity (Secchi Disk depth), chlorophyll a and total phosphorus concentrations measured between 1981 and 2017.
+Changes in the Lake Ivanhoe water clarity (Secchi Disk depth), chlorophyll a and total phosphorus concentrations measured between 1981 and 2019.
 These data illustrate the relationship among plant growth, water color and water clarity.
 Total phosphorus data are also displayed and are oftentimes correlated with the amount of plant growth.
-Trendlines are displayed when sufficient data are available.
+Long-term trends are based on the analysis of annual median values.

 Figure 6.
-Monthly Lake Ivanhoe dissolved oxygen profiles collected between May 31 and August 7, 2017.
+Monthly Lake Ivanhoe dissolved oxygen profiles collected between June 18 and September 16, 2019.
 The vertical red line indicates the oxygen concentration commonly considered the threshold for successful growth and reproduction of warm water fish such as bass and perch.